typst/packages/packages/preview/badformer/0.1.0/README.md

 This template exports the `game` function.

-The function accepts a single positional argument for the game input.
+The function accepts a positional argument for the game input and one for the document's body.

 The template will initialize your package with a sample call to the `game` function in a show rule.
 If you, however, want to change an existing project to